 The Wines of Durbanville

-Wine tasting in Cape Winelands is definitely one of the must-do things in Cape Town.
+Wine tasting in Cape Winelands is definitely one of the main things to do in Cape Town.
 Out of several wine areas, Durbanville is famous for excellent Sauvignon Blanc, Bordeaux blends, and Pinotage wines made from grapes grown in this cooler region.

 Sauvignon Blanc is definitely the cultivar to focus on in the area and there is even a yearly Sauvignon Blanc festival to celebrate the fantastic Sauvignon Blanc wines made here.
 The terroir is perfect for growing this amazing white grape; cool south easter wind in summer time, clay soil and off course innovative wine makers together produce distinctive Sauvignon Blanc wines with aromas of green fig, tropical aromas of grenadilla, guava and mango, and some grassy, herbaceous, vegetative characters.